Mental Health First Aid Training

 Sometimes First Aid Isn’t a Band Aid – It’s You!

-StarCare provides Mental Health First Aid (MHFA) Training, a free 8-hour course, to groups and individuals who reside in Lubbock, Lynn, Cochran, Crosby and Hockley counties.
+StarCare provides Mental Health First Aid (MHFA) Training, an 8-hour course, to groups and individuals who reside in Lubbock, Lynn, Cochran, Crosby and Hockley counties.
 The course is designed to give members of the public key skills to respond in a mental health emergency and offer support to someone who appears to be in emotional distress.
 Most people know how to recognize and appropriately react to medical emergencies, but there is little knowledge in the general public about what to do in a mental health crisis.

 People interested in MHFA can attend one or two separate courses (adult and/or youth) that introduce participants to:

 - Unique risk factors and warning signs of mental health problems

 - The importance of early intervention

 - Helping a person in crisis or experiencing a mental health or substance use challenge

 Just as CPR training helps a person with no clinical training assist an individual following a heart attack, MHFA training helps a person assist someone experiencing a mental health or substance use challenge or a mental health crisis, such as contemplating suicide.